Child Dedication Celebrations

-Child Dedication Celebrations are currently being scheduled for the second and fourth Sundays in January and February of 2021.
+Child Dedication Celebrations are currently being scheduled for the second and fourth Sundays of select months.
 They will be held individually during either the 9 AM or 11 AM service on each of the available dates.
-Limit of two children per service.
 Questions?
-Contact us at firstname.lastname@example.org.
+Contact us at email@example.com.

 on your decision to dedicate your child!
 We know this is a very exciting time for your family and we look forward to celebrating with you.